 Some detractors of parental sacrifice suggest that it’s better for an ill-equipped mother to leave her wayward boy in the place where he perishes daily than to equip herself to suffer in his place.
-For such parents, loving one’s neighbor-even if that neighbor is one’s own child-is not part of the modern code of ethics.
-If given a choice between her child or herself, she must choose herself and medicate her child into oblivion.
+For such parents, loving one’s neighbor—even if that neighbor is one’s own child—is not part of the modern code of ethics.
+If given a choice between her child or herself, she must choose herself and stupefy her child with medication.
 No doubt this is the selfsame wound that was handed her by her parents; but that doesn’t make it right.
-Even if this is the case, and parents are acting out of the wounds inflicted by their parents (and I’d hazard a guess that most are), part of our healing comes through our willingness to see what we are doing and to do something that relieves suffering rather than increases it.
+Even if this is the case, however, part of healing comes through our willingness to see what we are doing and to do something that relieves suffering rather than increases it.
 This, in my way of thinking, is the only ethical action a devoted parent can make.

 I’ve been surprised to hear Oprah Winfrey say several times that she chose to remain unmarried and childless because she knew she could only do one thing excellently and perfectly at a time.
-She would never have been able to be an excellent wife and an excellent talk show host at the same time; an excellent wife and mother, and an excellent talk show host at the same time.
-So she chose to be the best Oprah she could be as a talk show host.
+She would never have been able to be an excellent wife and an excellent talk show host at the same time or an excellent wife and mother, and an excellent talk show host at the same time.
+She chose to be the best Oprah she could be as a talk show host.
 The rest is history.

 We have progressed from putting our faith in the priest to putting it in the physician, psychiatrist, and educator.
 As such professionals have increasingly let us down and proven themselves to have feet of clay, people have turned to alternative medicines, to the east, and to energy medicine.
 Now that energy medicine is being legitimized through certification and is on the verge of being accepted by the American Psychological Association as a legitimate means of treating psychopathology, people are increasingly turning to fringe healers and experiences such as shamanism.
 People who seek the mysterious Other will always have to go beyond science to find it, for “God is Spirit.”